New Volunteer Training: Litigating Protection Order Cases for Domestic Violence Victims

 New Volunteer Training: Representing At-Risk Children as a Guardian Ad Litem

 October 5th, 9:30AM-2:30PM at Pillsbury Winthrop Shaw Pittman LLP

 This training will prepare attorneys to serve as court-appointed guardians ad litem for children in high-conflict custody cases involving serious risk factors, such as parental drug abuse or domestic violence in the home.
 Topics include: the role of a guardian ad litem; custody law and practice; domestic violence and child abuse/neglect; best practices for investigation, including interviewing children and parents; ethical issues in representing child clients; and identifying social services.

 New Volunteer Training: Litigating Family Law Cases for Domestic Violence Victims

 October 19th, 10AM-2:30PM at Fried, Frank, Harris, Shriver & Jacobson LLP

-Family law cases present an excellent opportunity to learn a full range of litigation skills, including discovery, motions, settlement negotiations, and trial preparation, while helping domestic violence victims stay safe and rebuild their lives.
-This training program will provide an overview of the process for litigating family law cases on behalf of domestic violence survivors.
+Family law cases present an excellent opportunity to gain experience in a full range of litigation skills, including discovery, motions, settlement negotiations, and trial preparation, while helping domestic violence victims find long-term safety and rebuild their lives.
+This training will prepare attorneys to litigate family law cases on behalf of domestic violence survivors.
 Topics include: dynamics of domestic violence; an overview of custody, child support, and divorce law; and practice and procedure.